OnTheCodeOfficial/ByteGate/README.md

 `$lvnp 1234 public` --> *Start listener with port 1234 on public user

-[ Anyone with whitelist role will be able to perform command on the reverse shell ] while public
+[ Anyone with whitelist role will be able to perform command on the reverse shell ] while perform shell as public

 `$bot_ip` --> To get the host IPv4 information